Literature Submitted Place Names

 Golgonooza (Settlement) Literature

 Golgonooza is a mythical city in the work of William Blake.
-Golgonooza is a City of Imagination built by Los, the spiritual Four-fold London, a vision of London and also linked to Jerusalem1 and is Blake's great city of art and science.
+Golgonooza is a City of Imagination built by Los, the spiritual Four-fold London, a vision of London and also linked to Jerusalem and is Blake's great city of art and science.

 Gwalia (Country) Welsh (Archaic), Literature